 - Contract hire

 You can read more about them on our Finance page, and decide which one is best for you.
-Naturally, your budget will play a major part in helping you to decide whether you want to go for a brand new or nearly new van.
+Naturally, your budget will play a major part in helping you to decide whether you want to go for a brand new van for sale or nearly new van.
 Even if you find that buying brand new is a bit beyond your budget, other available options include second-hand vehicles or bespoke finance and leasing options (as we’ve just touched upon), which we can will tailor to suit your situation.
 From monthly repayments and road tax, to repairs and resale value, factoring in the potential cost of your new van is an essential step that will help you make the right decision when it comes to purchasing.

 Whatever the answers to these questions, rest assured that at Van Discount, we’re here to help.
 With decades of industry expertise behind us, we’ve got the knowledge and the skills to match you with the van that suits your requirements down to the ground.
 Feel free to give us a call on 01282 872 530, and we’ll see what we can do to help!